Not-A-Builder/LateX-Guides-and-Templates/README.md

 # LateX-Guides-and-Templates
 A comprehensive collection of LateX templates and guide books, for all intents and purposes.

 There is still room for optimisation.
 So feel free to fork and contribute.
+Create PR's and start working!

 For even more templates, visit: http://www.latextemplates.com